BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

 !!! note
     **Alternatives considered:**
+    + `EtherCAT Distributed Clocks`:  EtherCAT can achieve time synchronization accuracy on the order of <1 µs (microsecond), with typical values often being around 100 ns (nanoseconds), depending on factors like network topology, number of devices, and cable lengths.
     + `Network Time Protocol (NTP)`: NTP can synchronize time across devices that differ by milliseconds to tens of milliseconds, even over wide-area networks (WANs) like the internet.
     + `Trigger Output`: The signal generator should output a trigger signal simultaneously with the physical event.
 This signal can act as a reference point for when the event occurs.
-    + `Oscilloscope or Logic Analyzer`: Use a scope or logic analyzer to capture signal coming out of IMU and a triger from linux computer when data is posted.
+    + `Oscilloscope or Logic Analyzer`: Use a scope or logic analyzer to capture signal coming out of IMU and a trigger from linux computer when data is posted.

-### Other Considerations
-!!! note
+### Additional Test Infrastructure
 	Other test / logging that could be considered:
     - CPU usage stats of the IMU app
     - Test equipment health check
     - Measure key value delta from average value from pervious mainline releases
-    - Log run time for maintaince reminder
+    - Log run time for maintenance reminder

 ---
 ## Tester Build Docs